mickael-grima/examination-scheduling/README.md

 ** Test **
 In the script `test_constraints.py`, in the method `SetUp(self)`, create the problem, solve it and add it to the lists depending which constraints you want to solve.
 If you want a best descriptif of eventual failures, do the same in `test_constraint_advanced.py`

+# Visualization

+To visualize the produced solutions of a problem or heuristics, first use function `update_variables` for a problem or `transform_variables` for variables to get the right form of x, y variables.
+These functions can be found in `tools/utils.py`.
+Then run the function `generate_file` (in script `tools/graphicer.py`).
+It will generate a file in the folder `model/Data/visualization/name.csv` where name is the name you gave if you gave one else `visual-date-time` where date and time are respectively the current date and time the current time.

 # Installation for github (Windows)